Sydney Walking Tour to Top Sydney Landmarks by JetSettingFools.com

 The Government House on the Domain in Sydney, Australia

-From the Government House, walk southwest into the Domain to the Royal Botanic Garden.
+From the Government House, walk southwest to the…

 #4 Royal Botanic Gardens